dotsara/link-log/README.md

 ### October

+* Difference(s) between `.forEach` and `.map` in Javascript.
+The crucial bit is this: `.forEach` doesn't return anything, `.map` returns a new array.
+They both let you do something to each item in an array, but only one gives back.
 * The difference between postfix and prefix unary operators, specifically incrementing.
 The [MDN docs on Increment(++)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Increment) did the best job explaining it for my brain.
    - **postfix** returns the value _before_ doing the work
    - **prefix** returns the value _after_ doing the work.